 A database schema also enforces any rules you might have around relationships between tables: for example, if a school administration was using a database to plan classes, they could implement rules like "Each student must be signed up for at least two but no more than six classes," or "Each class requires at least one instructor."

-These types of strict rules will keep integrity within your data and will help you display data in various ways.
+These types of strict rules keep integrity within your database but help you achieve flexibility and scalability in how you present information to the outside world.
 For instance, with Airtable, you can display your data in different views and switch seamlessly between those views: grids, calendars, kanban boards, and galleries.
 Each view displays and lays out information from records to different ends.